Bath Installation Cost

 Type of Bath

 There is a very large difference in price between basic and standard options compared to more high-end choices.
-The most basic baths can be found for as little as £80.
-The average price of a bath is £300.
-Top of the range and specialist baths can cost between £3,000 - £5,000.
+The most basic baths can be found for as little as £90.
+The average price of a bath is £350.
+Top-of-the-range and specialist baths can cost between £3,200 and £5,500.

 Moving the Waste and Taps

 If you need to move the location of the waste and water, then this will make the job take longer.
-The added cost will depend on how long it will take the plumber to complete the work.
-You can expect to pay around £70 per hour.
+The added cost will depend on how long the plumber will take to complete the work.
+You can expect to pay around £75 per hour.

 Whirlpool/Spa Bath/Walk-in Baths

 The installation of these types of baths is more complicated than for a standard bath.
-As a result, it will take longer, and usually involve a specialist.
-The costs for installation of these baths usually add at least £100 - £200 to the price.
+As a result, it will take longer and usually involve a specialist.
+The costs for installation of these baths usually add at least £120 to £230 to the price.

 What's Involved in Installing A Bath?

 The installation of most baths is fairly straightforward.
-We have outlined the installation steps for the most common types of bath.
+We have outlined the installation steps for the most common types of baths.

 Installing A Standard/Corner Bath

-The first step in fitting the new bath is to put together its cradle.
-This is the stand that holds it up and keeps it steady.
-This will screw into the bath.
+• Construct the new bath's cradle - this is the stand that holds the bath up and keeps it steady - and screw it into the new bath.

-The next step is to fit the taps into the bath.
+• Fit the taps to the bath.
 If your bath does not have holes drilled for the taps, you will need to do this first.

-The waste needs to be attached to the bath next.
+• Attach the waste next.
 You will need to use some silicone to secure the washer in place before you attach the overflow with a screw.

-The bath is then put in the correct position and at the correct height, ready to be attached to the wall and floor.
-Screws are used to fix the bath in place.
+• Place the bath in the correct position and at the correct height, ready to be attached to the wall and floor.
+Use screws to fix the bath in place using a spirit level.

-Once the screws are in place, you can attach the bath trap and waste pipe.
-Once this is done, you can connect the taps.
-This connection should be firm but not over tightened.
+• Once the screws are in place, you can attach the bath trap and waste pipe, then connect the taps.
+This connection should be firm but not over-tightened.

-Then batons are fixed to the ground running along the open edges of the bath.
-These batons are positioned to be just inside the top of the bath.
-These are then used to attach the bath panels.
+• Fix the batons to the ground running along the open edges of the bath.
+These are used to attach the bath panels.

 Installing A Free Standing Bath